geerlingguy/ansible-role-postgresql/README.md

     postgresql_service_state: started
     postgresql_service_enabled: true

+Sometimes you want to pass some arguments to the initdb command, for example to enable data checksums in a PostgreSQL cluster.

+    postgresql_initdb_opts: "--data-checksums"

 Control the state of the postgresql service and whether it should start at boot time.

     postgresql_global_config_options: